 - Unlike , Haima will almost always provide its maximum possible potency because it is almost always used on the tank.
 The regular auto-attack damage the tank takes should ensure that most or all of the stacks are used, bringing the total to an incredible 1800 potency.

 - This ability can single-handedly make a tank nearly impossible to kill in a dungeon pull of any size, at least for a short time.

 - All the shield refreshes are affected by the snapshot of the healing buffs that were present when the skill was initially used.
 Just using before applying Haima brings the total potency to 2160.

 - Krasis increases HP restored by healing actions by 20%.
 The phrase "healing actions" means that it affects both abilities (oGCDs) and spells (GCDs).
 It will increase the healing on the target from anything you do, and it will also affect any healing on that target from any other source.

 - It has the same cooldown and duration as the healing buff from , so it should usually be available for the start of every dungeon pull.
 If it is not back up in time for the next pull, your group most likely has enough DPS that it will not matter.

 - Its relatively short duration means that it is not very practical to use it every time it is available to buff passive healing like Kardia.
 Instead, it is most useful for snapshotting abilities like , Physis II, Haima, etc.

-- It can also be coordinated with your group to assist your co-healer or buff a Warrior's self-healing.
+- It can also be coordinated with your group to assist your co-healer or buff a tank's self-healing.